PetmeetlyPetmeetly

 1 in 4 puppies at-risk on average.
 Banned by responsible programs.

-The DM math deserves attention.
-A UK retrospective study of GSDs flagged caution: the SOD1 allele frequency in the GSD population is high enough that aggressive elimination would reduce genetic diversity[8].
-The breed-club position is gradual reduction, not panic culling.
+SOD1 allele frequency is high enough across the breed that aggressive culling would shrink genetic diversity[8].
+The breed-club position is gradual reduction through strategic pairing, not panic culling.

-Temperament evaluation matters more in GSDs than in many breeds, because the line difference is real (see the next section).
-A nervy, reactive GSD bred to a stable, confident GSD does not average out; it more often produces a litter of nervy puppies plus a few stable ones.
-Cull early, breed only the stable temperaments forward.
+Temperament evaluation matters more in GSDs than in most breeds, because the line difference is real (see the next section).
+A nervy, reactive GSD bred to a stable one does not average out; it tends to produce a litter of nervy puppies plus a few stable ones.
+Breed only stable temperaments forward.

 5 questions to ask the other owner